PaOMiAnZuiS/Rust-numerical-library/README.md

 To use the API of MKL, users should find the location of mkl library on his system, and paste it into "mkl_path" in build.rs.

-**Here are the comparation of the performances between this library and Intel-MKL**
+**Here are some screenshots of comparation of the performances between this library(RNL) and Intel-MKL**

 MKL-cblas_sasum: